 Brasserie Balzar, 49 rue de Ecoles: Have enjoyed the great atmosphere on two separate trips.
 I always get the mussels or moules frites.
 Know for it classic brasserie dishes, it originally opened in 1886.

 Brasserie de l’Isle St. Louis, 55 quai de Bourbon: This is an Alsacian restaurant serving very hearty food.

 Cremerie Restaurant Polidor, 41 rue Monsieur Le Prince: Opened in the 1800’s this has a wonderful atmosphere and great food.
 The beef bourguignon was a big hit.

 La Fourmi Ailee, 8 rue du Fouarre: Charming small restaurant.

 Berthillon A Café on rue St. Louis on the Ile St. Louis, known for its wonderful ice cream.
 I always love the hazelnut!

 My favorite cafe is Les Deux Magots at 6 Place Saint Germain-des-Pres.
 It has the perfect ambiance and setting.
 A close second is Cafe de la Paix at 5 Place de l’Opera.
-Le Petit Zinc at 11 Rue St.-Benoit is also a great spot.

 Café de Flore is always fun and is one of the oldest cafes and coffee houses in Paris.
 172 Boulevard Saint-Germain.